The64thGamer/cheeseepedia/content/x85aw8mlxr9vvjli/content.md

 **CEC Stage Diagnostics 1993** was released in 1993 as a replacement for all older diagnostic material for stores with Cyberamic shows.
-This video would go on to be rereleased several times up to {{< wiki-link "CEC Stage Diagnostics DVD 2018" >}} with no changes to the contents of the video.
+This video would go on to be rereleased several times up to [CEC Stage Diagnostics DVD 2018] with no changes to the contents of the video.

 ## Diagnostics list